Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Introduction

 \section{Introduction}

 The quantum superposition principle has been validated at various scales of mass and distance.
 For instance, double slit-like interferences have been experimentally exhibited for photons, electrons, neutrons, atoms, molecules and, more recently, macro-molecules \cite{Arndt,Arndt2,Arndt3}.
 These experiments aim at probing the limit of validity of quantum theory and the quantum-classical boundary.
-Moreover, recent progress in quantum technology (in particular in quantum optomechanics \cite{aspelreview}) nourishes the hope that it will soon be possible to scrutinize the superposition principle at the level of mesoscopic objects (e.g. nanospheres) of mass larger than 10$^6$ a.m.u. \cite{frontiers,aspelPRA,aspelPRL,maqro}.
-Typically the experiments proposed so far consist of measuring the decay of interference exhibited by these objects and checking whether this decay can be explained solely in terms of environmental (non-exotic) decoherence sources.
+Moreover, recent progress in quantum technology (in particular in quantum optomechanics \cite{aspelreview}) nourishes the hope that it will soon be possible to scrutinize the superposition principle at the level of mesoscopic objects (e.g. nanospheres) of mass larger than 10$^6$ u (atomic mass unit) \cite{frontiers,aspelPRA,aspelPRL,maqro}.
+Typically the experiments proposed so far consist of measuring the decay of interference exhibited by these objects and checking whether this decay can be explained solely in terms of environmental (non-exotic) decoherence sources (with a few notable exceptions \cite{Collett,beru,optom1,optom2}).
 The realization of these experiments would make it possible, among others, to test the validity of exotic decoherence models of spontaneous localisation such as the Ghirardi-Rimini-Weber (GRW) \cite{GRW}, Pearle \cite{pearle} and Continuous Spontaneous Localisation (CSL) \cite{CSL} models (for an extensive review of these models we invite the reader to consult reference \cite{Bassi}).
-Here we propose to proceed in a slightly different manner.
-Instead of measuring quantum interferences exhibited by a mesoscopic object (here a solid nanosphere), we propose to let it fall in a zero-gravity environment (e.g. a satellite) and to measure the spread of the quantum distribution in position of its centre of mass.
-As we shall show, this technique delivers a probe which is sensitive to decoherence, but could also possibly reveal the influence of self-gravitational effects at the level of the wave function of the centre of mass of the nanospheres (CMWF).
-From this point of view it constitutes a versatile tool for investigating fundamental features exhibited by quantum systems at the classical-quantum transition.
+Here we investigate another approach \cite{Collett,Kalbak1}.
+Instead of considering quantum interferences exhibited by a mesoscopic object (here a solid nanosphere), we consider a free-fall experiment performed in a zero-gravity environment (e.g. a satellite) in which we estimate the spread of the quantum distribution of the position of its centre of mass.
+As we shall show, this technique delivers a probe which is sensitive to decoherence, but which could also, in principle, reveal the influence of self-gravitational effects at the level of the wave function of the centre of mass of the nanospheres (CMWF).
+From this point of view it might yield a versatile tool for investigating fundamental features exhibited by quantum systems at the classical-quantum transition.